Hugh Jackman Revealed Who Should Play Wolverine After ‘Logan’

-Hugh Jackman’s Logan is considered as one of the finest X-Men movies in the franchise till this date.
-Jackman, who portrayed the legendary character for more than 17 years has finally revealed that he is not going to be a part of the franchise in future.
-That being said, he has recently revealed during his interview that he would like Bollywood superstar Shah Rukh Khan to portray the leading role of Wolverine.
+Hugh Jackman’s Logan is considered as one of the finest X-Men movies in the franchise to date.
+Jackman, who portrayed the legendary character for more than 17 years, has finally revealed that he is not going to be a part of the franchise going forward.
+That being said, he recently revealed during his interview that he would like Bollywood superstar Shah Rukh Khan to portray the role of Wolverine.

 In a recent interview with Rajeev Masand, when Hugh Jackman was asked about his thoughts of seeing another actor playing the legendary role of Wolverine, he said that he would be fine with any choice from the producers.
-The Australian actor also added that who knows, Shah Rukh Khan could play Wolverine in the future films.
+The Australian actor also added that it’s always possible that Shah Rukh Khan could play Wolverine in future films.

 While no one should take Hugh Jackman’s statement seriously as many of his fans know that he and Shah Rukh Khan are very close friends.
-He knew that he was being interviewed by an Indian journalist, and by taking Shah Rukh Khan’s name, he has again proved that he is one of the finest actors of this generation.
+He knew that he was being interviewed by an Indian journalist, and by mentioning Shah Rukh Khan’s name, he has again proved that he is one of the finest actors of this generation.

 This would not be for the first time when Hugh Jackman showed his gratitude and love for Shah Rukh Khan.
-Back in 2011, The Hollywood Reporter reported that Hugh Jackman was actively seeking roles in Indian film industry.
+Back in 2011, the Hollywood Reporter reported that Hugh Jackman was actively seeking roles in Indian film industry.

 “I am a huge fan of Shah Rukh Khan and I loved his film My Name is Khan.
 I want to do a sequel to this film and that will be called My Name is Jackman and I am not a tourist,” Jackman joked in a reference to the My Name Is Khan tag line, “And I am not a terrorist.”